Jerry Steelsmith

 Jerry Steelsmith (born November 26, 1935) is an American professional golfer.

+Career

 Steelsmith was born in Peoria, Illinois.
 A native of Glendale, California, Steelsmith played on the PGA Tour from 1961 to 1968.
 He finished second five times on the PGA Tour: 1961 Hot Springs Open Invitational, 1962 Azalea Open, 1962 500 Festival Open Invitation, 1963 Frank Sinatra Open Invitational, and 1964 Almaden Open Invitational.

 He is a former All-Army Champion.
 He was also captain of the golf team at Glendale College.